PatrickSinger99/ReinforcementLearningInventoryManagement/README.md

 If only the Environment is needed, the class can be found in the rl_environment.py file.
 It can be used as a standard openAI Gym environment as described in the official [Gym documentation](https://www.gymlibrary.ml/).

-The main.ipynb file provides a szenario in which the environment is getting set up and trained with a stable baselines model, as well as the application of the trained agent on a distribution network simulation.
+The main.ipynb file provides a scenario in which the environment is getting set up and trained with a stable baselines model, as well as the application of the trained agent on a distribution network simulation.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Project Organization

 The repository contains multiple versions of the artifact.
-They are organized in folders beginning with the version number and ending with the newest implmented feature.
+They are organized in folders beginning with the version number and ending with the newest implemented feature.
 Inside the version folder the structure is as follows:

     └── 0_example_feature               <- Version Folder
         │